hansvana/ez-json/README.md

   url: The path to the API
   data: (optional) JSON formatted object with data
-  succes: function to run on success, json response as parameter
+  success: function to run on success, json response as parameter
   fail: function to run on fail, error string as parameter
 ```